Pheenoh/braindump/PyTorch.md

 tensor([4., 5.], grad_fn=<AddBackward0>)
 ```

-Running that gradient function will then generate and attach the gradient vector to the input tensors (via backpropogation).
+Running that gradient function will then generate and attach the gradient [[vectors|vector]] to the input tensors (via backpropogation).

 ```python
 import torch